huahaiy/talks/conj2018/PITCHME.md

 - Symbolic system as the bones
   - for its potential for growth and adaptability, despite the rigidity
-- DL/ML components as the flesh
+- DL/ML component as the flesh
   - for its flexibility and ease of development, despite the obscurities

 ---